EmmanDizon/cicd-github-reactjs-s3/README.md

 # CI/CD Setup Guide: React + GitHub Actions + AWS S3

+## This documentation teaches you how to automatically deploy your react app to s3 via github actions

-## This step is for those who already have AWS organization (dev, staging and so on).
+### This step is for those who already have AWS organization (dev, staging and so on).
 If you don't have yet, set it up first.
 Check out my repo `aws-organization-instruction`

 ## 1. Access & Authentication (NO ROOT USAGE)